Markov Chain Monte Carlo (MCMC)

 Common MCMC Assignment Mistakes

-MCMC Glossary: Essential Terms, LSI Keywords, and Related Concepts
+MCMC Glossary: Essential Terms and Related Concepts

 Core MCMC Vocabulary

-Related Statistical Concepts and LSI Terms
+Related Statistical Concepts

-Bayesian inference — the inferential framework using Bayes’ theorem to update prior beliefs with data; MCMC is its primary computational tool.
+Bayesian inference — inferential framework using Bayes’ theorem; MCMC is its primary computational tool.
 Posterior distribution — the target of Bayesian inference; prior × likelihood, normalized.
-Likelihood function — the probability of observed data as a function of model parameters.
-Prior distribution — encodes parameter beliefs before data.
-Conjugate prior — a prior that yields a posterior in the same distributional family; enables closed-form Gibbs sampling.
-Hierarchical model — a model where parameters are drawn from group-level distributions, themselves drawn from hyperpriors; the natural setting for MCMC.
-Marginal likelihood — the normalizing constant in Bayes’ theorem; MCMC sidesteps its computation.
+Conjugate prior — yields a posterior in the same distributional family; enables closed-form Gibbs sampling.
+Hierarchical model — the natural setting for MCMC; parameters drawn from group-level distributions.
 Credible interval — Bayesian uncertainty interval: P(a < θ < b | data) = 0.95.
 Highest density interval (HDI) — the narrowest credible interval containing a specified probability mass.

 Frequently Asked Questions: Markov Chain Monte Carlo (MCMC)